 The Spaniards began their exploration of the Gulf of California just 13 years after Hernán Cortés marched into the great Aztec city of Tenochtitlán (in November of 1519).
 Cortés sent exploring ships to the Gulf in 1532 and 1533 and, although both expeditions met with disaster, the second returned with reports of natives wearing pearl ornaments.
-This singular report of pearls from the southern Gulf influenced European exploration in the region for the next 150 years.
-It was the search for pearls, and belief in a sea passage through North America to connect the Atlantic and Pacific Oceans (the fabled "Strait of Anián"), that drove Cortés to two more explorations of the Pacific coast, including a failed attempt to colonize Baja California in 1535
+This report of pearls from the southern Gulf, combined with earlier reports of Pearls from the Caribbean and

-(the same year the first Spanish Viceroy, Antonio de Mendoza, arrived in Mexico).
+Pacific Panama, influenced European exploration in the region for the next 150 years.
+It was the search for pearls, and belief in a sea passage through North America to connect the Pacific and Atlantic Oceans (the fabled "Strait of Anián"), that drove Cortés to two more explorations of the Pacific coast, including a failed attempt to colonize Baja California in 1535 (the same year the first Spanish Viceroy, Antonio de Mendoza, arrived in Mexico).
 In addition, before Cortés, an influential tale of adventure titled Las Sergas de Esplandián ("The Exploits of Esplandián") described California as a "golden island, not far from the Garden of Eden, peopled by black, golden-armed women of Amazonian strength and courage."

 Although Cortés laid this romantic legend to rest in 1535 when he crossed from mainland Mexico to southern Baia California, he never saw the Northern Gulf.
 Instead, he assigned to his deputy, Francisco de Ulloa, the sailing expedition that reached the uppermost Gulf (on September 27, 1539), and Ulloa was the first European to set eyes on this region.
-Ulloa first named the Gulf "El Mar Vermejo" (the Vermilion Sea), after the color of the water, from suspended sediments discharged from the Colorado River.
+Ulloa named the Gulf "El Mar Vermejo" (the Vermilion Sea), after the color of the water, from suspended sediments discharged from the Colorado River.
 Shortly thereafter, Ulloa seems to have come to his political senses and changed this to Mar de Cortés.
-[Endnote 4] Ulloa and Francisco Preciado, who accompanied him. both left written records of their discovery of the delta and peninsular nature of Baja California.
+[Endnote 4] Ulloa and Francisco Preciado, who accompanied him, both left written records of their discovery of the Colorado River Delta and peninsular nature of Baja California.
 They saw not another living soul in the delta region, and Ulloa wrote, "I do not believe that such a land can be inhabited."

-Ulloa's expedition comprised three ships-the Trinidad, Santa Aqueda, and Santo Tomás-the last being lost early in the voyage.
-Ulloa was clearly an overachiever, and he actually sailed the entire coast of the Baja peninsula, thus becoming the first European to prove that it was not an island.
+Ulloa's expedition comprised three ships-the Trinidad, Santa Agueda, and Santo Tomás-the last being lost early in the voyage.
+Ulloa was clearly an overachiever, and he actually sailed the entire coast of the Baja California Peninsula, thus becoming the first European to prove that it was not an island.
 By 1539 Ulloa rounded Cabo San Lucas and entered the Pacific, and in December of that year he made it to Bahía Magdalena where he was wounded in a fight with Indians.
 He made landfall on Isla Cedros in January of 1540, naming this large island in honor of the junipers (and pines) on the highest crests, but his destiny after that remains a mystery.
-Presumably, he died and his ship went down in the rugged waters of the northwestern coast of Baja California.
+Presumably, he died and his ship went down in the rugged waters of the northwestern coast of Baia California.
+However, there are persisting stories suggesting that he managed to return to mainland Mexico, and even to Europe, although these are hotly contested (see Garrahy and Weber, 1971, for an interesting review of this subject).